What is rucking?

 The biggest predictor of long-term rucking success is not how fast you progress - it is whether you are still rucking in three months.
 Prioritize consistency over intensity.
 You can always add weight later.
 You cannot undo an injury.

 For the full day-by-day plan with rest day guidance, warm-up routines, and three fitness-level tracks, see our first 30 days of rucking program.
+That page is the schedule to follow; this pillar is the explanation of why the progression works.
 Or use our program builder to generate a custom plan based on your schedule and goals.

 Where to ruck